Surajv311/mDumpSWE/README.md

 - `'wb'` in Python code: The wb indicates that the file is opened for writing in binary mode.
 When writing in binary mode, Python makes no changes to data as it is written to the file.
 In text mode (when the b is excluded as in just w or when you specify text mode with wt), however, Python will encode the text based on the default text encoding.
 Additionally, Python will convert line endings (\n) to whatever the platform-specific line ending is, which would corrupt a binary file like an exe or png file.
 Text mode should therefore be used when writing text files (whether using plain text or a text-based format like CSV), while binary mode must be used when writing non-text files like images. [wb in python _al](https://stackoverflow.com/questions/2665866/what-does-wb-mean-in-this-code-using-python)

+- Try catch except finally block:
+  - The try block lets you test a block of code for errors.
+  - The except block lets you handle the error. - Its like catch block
+  - The else block lets you execute code when there is no error.
+  - The finally block lets you execute code, regardless of the result of the try- and except blocks.

 ------------------------------

 ### Java